 Omega Globemaster key specs infographic showing movement and case details

-The Globemaster stands out not just for its METAS certification but also for its anti-magnetic performance, resisting fields up to 15,000 gauss, which protects the movement from everyday electronic interference.
-Omega equips the watch with a sapphire crystal on both the front and the case back, giving a clear view of the movement’s Geneva wave finishing.
-The hands and hour markers use Super-LumiNova for subtle visibility in low light, adding a practical layer to its formal appearance.
+Beyond the certification story, the Globemaster resists magnetic fields up to 15,000 gauss, which protects the movement from everyday electronic interference.
+Sapphire crystal on both the front and the case back gives a clear view of the movement’s Geneva wave finishing.
+The hands and hour markers use Super-LumiNova for subtle visibility in low light.

-Omega’s attention to detail extends to the bracelet and clasp finishing, with polished edges on the steel links and precise alignment of the case and lugs, reflecting the brand’s commitment to quality.
-These factors make the Globemaster appealing to buyers who value craftsmanship, engineering, and subtle design touches that are easy to appreciate once worn.
+On the wrist, the details are what win people over: polished edges on the steel links, precise alignment of the case and lugs, and that faceted dial catching light at odd angles.
+The Globemaster appeals to buyers who value craftsmanship and design touches that are easy to appreciate once worn.

 Most Popular References of the Globemaster: